Amrit-Hub/Databricks-Certified-Data-Engineer-Associate-Questions/README.md

 #### Question 1
 Data not available due to - vacuum or merge or optimize command
 #### Question 2
-Delta lake becomes - single source of truth
+Delta lake becomes - single source of truth based question
 #### Question 3
 Delta table contains - single/multiple files for history, metadata and data
 #### Question 4